 Paleo diet is very satiating.
 If we look at the food list contained in Paleo Diet, we conclude that this diet is:

 2) Paleo Diet is abundant in vegetables and low-caloric foods.
-This means that we'll have to eat way more to intake as many calories as with some other diets.
-For example, 100g of rice are equal to 450-500g of potato.
-Now I send you a question: what's going to make you more full?
+We'll have to eat way more to intake as many calories as with some other diets.

-Human microbiome, and more in specific gut microbiota are considered by many as another internal organ connected to other systems in our organisms (source).
-It plays an important role in our health and immune system, and taking care of the health status of our microbes can help us achieving a higher quality of life.
+The gut microbiota plays an important role in our health and immune system, and taking care of the health status of our microbes can help us achieving a higher quality of life.

 Paleo diet is high in carbohydrates containing high amounts of fiber, such as fruits and vegetables.
-Fibers are non-degradable biomolecules being used by microorganisms to produce waste products.
-These will be used by us as energy substrate.
+Fibers are non-degradable biomolecules being used by microorganisms to produce energy

 - Paleo Diets are based on restricted foods similar to the nutritional habits back in the Paleolithic